-Catherine has lived in India for three years and found the teams of KAL, so she is responsible for the processes and communication in India, product development and of course, administrative work.
-Catherine's creative input in KAL is her analogue photography and the newly discovered joy of natural dyeing.
+Catherine has lived in India for three years and found the teams of KAL, she is responsible for the processes and communication in India.
+She learnt Ladakhi and Hindi and thus, can connect well with the teams.
+She also works on product development and administrative work.
+Her creative input in KAL is her analogue photography and natural dyeing.
 While studying business in Paris, she had the continuous thought in mind to do something where the social and economic elements can co-exist.
-When Catherine is not whistling after the sheep in Changthang, you can quite likely find her in her garden watching the spinach and sunflowers grow.
+When Catherine is not whistling after the sheep in Changthang, you can find her in her garden in Leipzig.

 Lisanne de Bakker

 Lisanne met Catherine while living in New Delhi in 2012.
 Through her passion for traditional craft and ethical production she has been a part of KAL since the very first moment.
 Lisanne contributes with her critical and creative mind to overall development of KAL and became a pro in Skype feedback sessions.
 She also loves to experiment with graphic design and watercolor illustrations to give shape to KAL’s visual identity.
 Based in Rotterdam, the Netherlands, she is currently aiming to grow her experience as a researcher and human-centered designer in the field of social innovation and international development.

 Irena Zrno has contributed to KAL with her skills of patternmaking and designing.
 Her origins are in Varazdin, Croatia and at the age of 9 she came to Berlin.
 She has been questioning the use and reuse of textiles and the modernisation of ancient weaving art.
 She appreciates about her work at KAL the opportunity to create timeless classics with textiles of natural fiber and made by hand as it gives her a different point of view during the design process.
 When she is not in Leipzig creating new designs and cuddling her cats you will certainly find her in her vineyard in Croatia planting Aronia trees.